counternote/counternote/README.md

       ma  ka  da  sa  ja  la  ha  na  ca  za  ta  ga
     ——————————————————————————————————————————————————

 You’ll notice `ka` and `ca` seem like they might sound the same, but they don’t — `c` is a 'ch' sound in Counternote, always.
+The *starts*, the first letter of a Counternote word, always have the same pronunciation, so `ji` and `gi` sound like 'gee' and 'ghee' respectively.

-Uppercase or lowercase, they consist of a *start*, the first letter:
+Uppercase or lowercase, the *starts* are:

     ———————————————————————————————
       START  OFFSET  IPA  ENGLISH
     ———————————————————————————————
         h-     +6      h     'h'
-        l-     +5      t     't'
+        l-     +5      l     'l'
         j-     +4     dʒ     'j'
         s-     +3      s     's'
         d-     +2      d     'd'